nyanmark/nea/README.md

 - [x] Image gallery to show off past events

 - [x] Website hosted on the web accessible to anyone.
 This is also a complete objective as anyone in the world can access my site [at](https://mlweb.me).
 Unfortunately the current server it is running on is not so powerful meaning there is a arbitrary user limitation.
+However, I would like to note that at this current moment the code would need some adjustments to run optimally on a linux webserver.
+This is because I was programing in a windows environment.

 - [x] Databases for fast access and indexing.
 The website does use a database as shown in the technical solution.

 - [x] Cheap to Run.
 As shown above the website can be ran on a $2 VPS and most likely will work very well on something priced around $10.

 - [x] Options for admin to set user limits for events.
 The admin can set a user limit when finalizing an event meaning there will be an x ammount of users accepted for an event.
 This is done through chosing users with the least performances.